-In this age of email, only a few people would actually take the time to write a letter and send it through traditional post.
+In this age of email, only a few people would actually take the time to write letters and send them through the traditional postal system.
 New Yorker Brandon Woolf is a performance artist who decided to bring letter writing to the spotlight.
 He recently set up a workspace near a Brooklyn mailbox, consisting of a chair, table, and typewriter, to provide letter writing services for free.

 The 37-year-old Woolf is a full-time faculty member at New York University.
 His letter writing service was part of a project called “The Console” and was inspired by the old tradition of writing consolation letters.
 Sitting on his foldable chair, Woolf put up a chalkboard sign stating: “Free Letters For Friends Feeling Blue”, asking people to make use of him as somewhat of a cross between a confidant and a scribe.

 Subscribe to our Newsletter!

 Woolf hoped that the letter-writing service would do some social good by enabling the people of NYC to deal with grief or to make stronger human connections.
 “Whatever type of experience you would like to have — I’m happy to provide letters, envelopes, stamps, and my body to type your message… When interpersonal connection is risky… What are other ways where we can be together?
 What is a better experience than getting a piece of mail in your mailbox from somebody you didn’t expect to hear from?” he said to Patch.